kyleboas/tacticsjournal.com/_posts/2024/08/2024-08-28-the-players-you-have.md

 And then what happens when Kyle Walker splits minutes with Rico Lewis?
 Walker won't invert, that then probably means Josko Gvardiol plays that left-back to left-wing role he played last season.
 Alternatively, that could mean Rico Lewis inverts from the left.

+There is always at least one experiment happening in this team.
 There are so many different options due to the versatility; your head could spin; you'll never get bored.